 DistroWatch has been the most reliable source of information about open-source operating systems, with a particular focus on Linux distributions and flavors of BSD.
 It collects and presents a wealth of information about Linux distributions consistently to make them easier to access.

 Although it is not a good indicator of a distribution’s popularity or usage, DistroWatch remains the most accepted measure of popularity within the Linux community.
 It uses Page Hit Ranking (PHR) statistics to measure the popularity of Linux distributions among the visitors of the website.

 To find out what are the most widely used distros of this year, let’s head to Distrowatch and check the Page Hit Ranking (PHR for short) table.
 There you can choose a wide variety of time spans that will allow you to check the ranking of Linux and BSD distributions in that period of time.

 Deepin (formerly known as Deepin, Linux Deepin, Hiweed GNU/Linux) is a Linux desktop-oriented operating system derived from Debian, supporting laptops, desktops, and all-in-ones.
-It aims to provide a beautiful, easy to use, safe, and reliable operating system to global users.
+It aims to provide a beautiful, easy-to-use, safe, and reliable operating system to global users.

-Built and maintained by the Fedora Project (and sponsored by Red Hat), a world wide community of volunteers and developers, Fedora continues to be one of the top used distributions for years now due to its three main available versions (Workstation (for desktops), Server edition, and Cloud image), along with the ARM version for ARM-based (typically headless) servers.
+Built and maintained by the Fedora Project (and sponsored by Red Hat), a worldwide community of volunteers and developers, Fedora continues to be one of the top-used distributions for years now due to its three main available versions (Workstation (for desktops), Server edition, and Cloud image), along with the ARM version for ARM-based (typically headless) servers.

-However, perhaps the most distinguishing characteristic of Fedora is that it’s always on the lead of integrating new package versions and technologies into the distribution.
+However, perhaps the most distinguishing characteristic of Fedora is that it’s always in the lead of integrating new package versions and technologies into the distribution.
 In addition, new releases of Red Hat Enterprise Linux and CentOS are based on Fedora.

 8. Zorin OS